src-d/guide/talent/one_on_one_guide.md

 # source{d} One-On-One’s Guide

 Below is the guide we use at source{d} for one-on-one meetings between you and your manager.
-They are guiding questions and its okay if someone choses to adapt them.
+They are guiding questions and it's okay if someone choses to adapt them.

 ## Schedule: